An Alternating Direction Method for Total Variation Denoising: Abstract

 \section{Abstract}

-We consider the image denoising problem using total variation regularization.
-This problem is computationally challenging to solve due to the non-differentiability and non-linearity of the regularization term.
-We propose a new alternating direction augmented Lagrangian method, involving subproblems that can be solved efficiently and exactly.
-The global convergence of the new algorithm is established for the anisotropic total variation model.
-We compare our method with the split Bregman method \cite{goldstein2009split} and demonstrate the superiority of our method in computational performance on a set of standard test images. \\ \Keywords{alternating direction method, augmented Lagrangian, split Bregman, total variation denoising}
+We consider the image denoising problem using total variation (TV) regularization.
+This problem can be computationally challenging to solve due to the non-differentiability and non-linearity of the regularization term.
+We propose an alternating direction augmented Lagrangian (ADAL) method, based on a new variable splitting approach that results in subproblems that can be solved efficiently and exactly.
+The global convergence of the new algorithm is established for the anisotropic TV model.
+For the isotropic TV model, by doing further variable splitting, we are able to derive an ADAL method that is globally convergent.
+We compare our methods with the split Bregman method \cite{goldstein2009split},which is closely related to it, and demonstrate their competitiveness in computational performance on a set of standard test images.